What is a SIC?

 Protection of native vegetation in Western Sydney

-Use the map to see all projects in planning, completed or in progress.
+Use the interactive map to see all projects in planning, completed or in progress.

 Paying a SIC

 Paying a SIC is a condition of consent for some developments.
-To confirm if a SIC applies to your development, use the interactive ePlanning Spatial Viewer on the SIC Online Service.
-It also allows you to calculate the charge, request an assessment and communicate with the department.
+For applications lodged before 1 July 2026, you can use the SIC Online Service to calculate the charge, request an assessment and communicate with the Department.

 Visit the SIC Online Service